hpsmatheus/navalia-api/README.md

 ## Architecture design

-1. The endpoints are organized following Nest.js standard structure of _Modulues, Controllers and Services_.
+1. The endpoints are organized following Nest.js standard structure of _Modules, Controllers and Services_.
 The entry point module is the `app.module` that imports the other needed modules to make the endpoints available.
 This structure wraps all the endpoint dependencies inside a module and applies the singleton design pattern when creating objects (done by nest.js in the background).

 2. The `src/core` folder contains shareable resources that are used throughout the application and are not related to a specific functional requirement.